 The gateway mapping tool.
-This release of the gateway includes a new tool (pg4tcpmap) whose purpose is to map the information from your SNA Side Profile Name to the TCP/IP host name and Port Number.
-You might turn on a trace for this tool as well.
-For more information about the pg4tcpmap tool, refer to Chapter 6 of this guide and to Chapter 12 of the Oracle Procedural

-Gateway for APPC Installation and Configuration Guide regarding configuration of the gateway using TCP/IP.
+This release of the gateway includes a tool (pg4tcpmap) whose purpose is to map the information from your SNA Side Profile Name to the TCP/IP host name and Port Number.
+For more information about the pg4tcpmap tool, refer to Chapter 6 of this guide and to Chapter 10 of the Oracle Procedural Gateway for APPC Installation and Configuration Guide regarding configuration of the gateway using TCP/IP.